Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Preliminaries

 \begin{Remark} For any $f,g\in\Oh$ we have: \item (i) $T_{\mathcal{K}}(f+g)\subseteq T_{\mathcal{K}}(f)+T_{\mathcal{K}}(g)$; \item (ii) $T_{\mathcal{K}}(fg)\subseteq T_{\mathcal{K}}(f)\, T_{\mathcal{K}}(g)$; \item (iii) $T_{\mathcal{K}}(f)=T_{\mathcal{K}}(g)$ if $\langle f\rangle=\langle g\rangle$. \end{Remark}

 We will find it convenient to introduce the definition below:

 \begin{Definition} Let $J\subset \Oh$ the ideal generated by $g_1,\ldots, g_q\in\Oh$.
 We define the ideal \end{Definition}

 Notice that this is a well-posed definition since $T_{\mathcal{K}}(J)$ does not depend on the generators $g_i$ chosen but only on the ideal they generate, as the reader can check using $(i),\,(ii)$ in Remark \ref{aritmetica}.
-Although Problem \ref{pergunta} mentions moduli ideals of functions (or rather of principal ideals, cf.(iii) of Remark \ref{aritmetica}), it seems fair to refer to $T_{\mathcal{K}}(J)$ as the \emph{moduli ideal} of $J$.
+Although Problem \ref{pergunta} only mentions moduli ideals of function germs (or rather of principal ideals, cf.(iii) of Remark \ref{aritmetica}), it seems fair to refer to $T_{\mathcal{K}}(J)$ as the \emph{moduli ideal} of $J$.

 \begin{Remark} The properties below are easy to verify. \begin{itemize} \item[(i)] $J\subseteq T_{\mathcal{K}}(J)$; \item[(ii)] If $J_1\subseteq J_2$ is an inclusion of ideals then $T_{\mathcal{K}}(J_1)\subseteq T_{\mathcal{K}}(J_2)$; \item[(iii)] If $\{J_{\lambda}\}_{\lambda\in\Lambda}$ is any family of ideals of $\Oh$ then $T_{\mathcal{K}}(\sum_{\lambda}J_{\lambda})=\sum_{\lambda}T_{\mathcal{K}}(J_{\lambda})$; \item[(iv)] $T_{\mathcal{K}}(J_1\cap J_2)\subseteq T_{\mathcal{K}}(J_1)\cap T_{\mathcal{K}}(J_2)$. \end{itemize} \end{Remark}